Ocean Policy: Marine Protected Areas - Summer 2025

 Ocean acidification; overfishing; marine heat waves; expansion of oxygen minimum zones; marine plastic pollution; deep sea mining- the threats to our ocean environment are many; however, there is a growing international consensus that these are global problems requiring large-scale global solutions.

-While sailing from Tahiti to Fiji, students will gain hands on experience by deploying scientific equipment and analyzing samples in the lab aboard the SSV Robert C. Seamans.
+While sailing from Tahiti to Honolulu, Hawai’i, students will gain hands on experience by deploying scientific equipment and analyzing samples in the lab aboard the SSV Robert C. Seamans.
 Data collected from the voyage will be shared with partner governments and institutions to contribute to their on-going data sets and to initiate new monitoring to understand future changes both in and outside of large scale Marine Protected Areas.

 Summer 2025